PeterO2309/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 ### Dependencies
-1. AWS account
-You would be required to have an AWS account to build cloud infrastructure.
+1. AWS account to build cloud infrastructure.
-2. VS code editor
-An editor would be helpful to visualize the image as well as code.
-Download the VS Code editor here.
+2. VS code editor to visualize the image as well as code.
-3. An account on www.lucidchart.com
-A free user account on www.lucidchart.com is required to be able to draw the web app architecture diagrams for AWS.
+3. A free user account on www.lucidchart.com is required to be able to draw the web app architecture diagrams for AWS.

 ## How to run the supporting material?